CodingItWrong/outsidein.dev/docs/vue/2-project-setup.md

 Click the green link in your browser.
 You should get the "Welcome to your Vue.js App" page.

 Now let's rename that site to be a bit easier to remember.
-Go back to Netlify, then click the Overview tab, then "Site settings" button.
-Under General > Site details > Site information, click "Change site name".
+Go back to Netlify, then click the "Overview" tab, then "Site settings" button.
+Under "General" > "Site details" > "Site information", click "Change site name".
 ![Change Site Name button](./images/1-13-change-site-name-button.png)

 In the dialog that appears, enter any site name you like and click Save.